raulpenaguiao/backup_gui/README.md

 ### 1. Create and Update a New Database Backup
 Link your backup to the program.
 By providing the path to this GUI to start backing up your files to your ``cold storage``, all files will be indexed.
 This automatically creates file statistics and lookup table data in the cold storage, ensuring that your files are well-organized and easy to manage.
+This process is enriched with a loading bar.

 ### 2. Copy New Files
 Select a ``hot storage`` with new files that you want to add to your backup and copy all new files from this location to the ``cold storage``.